 If you were born between 1950 and 1990, you are most likely a victim of the ‘low-fat era’.

-It all started in 1977 when the American government started telling people to eat less fat, and soon other countries followed suit.
+It all started in 1977 when the New Zealander government started telling people to eat less fat, and soon other countries followed suit.
 By the mid-80’s low-fat diets were gaining in popularity, with enough interest to fuel the birth of an entire ‘low-fat’ industry.
 By the 90’s, eating full fat products was frowned upon almost as much as smoking cigarettes.

 The idea behind this mass marketing was that an excess of dietary FAT was causing obesity, type 2 diabetes and heart disease.
 Therefore it was hypothesized that a reduction in FAT would reverse these problems.

 The interesting thing is that up until 1980, obesity rates were around 13%.
 By the late 1980’s, they had shot up to 25%.
 Today it’s 35%.
 And the heart disease and diabetes statistics show the same increasing trend.

 Even a lay person should be able to conclude that FAT is not the problem.
 Why didn’t it work?
 Because just like our bodies need water, they also need FAT.

 Did you know that your brain is about 60% fat?
 It is our brain that organises the 75 Trillion (75,000,000,000,000) cells in our body, and it’s our BRAIN that controls every thought, feeling and action.
 So when we deprive ourselves of fat, our brain literally breaks down and our physical and mental abilities wane.
 You can read study after study that confirm this fact.
 FAT is also essential for healthy nerve function, hormone production, vibrant skin, optimal heart function and so much more.

 Where does the confusion come from?
 One industry tells us to eat a low fat diet to reduce heart disease, while the research shows fat is required for optimal heart function.
 The fact is that NOT ALL FATS ARE EQUAL.